-Some doctor’s recommend surgery that involves cutting the tendon and removing the inflamed tissue.
-Recovery can take up to 6 months and is not always successful.
+Some doctors recommend surgery that involves cutting the tendon and removing the inflamed tissue.
+Recovery can take up to 6 months and is too often not successful.
 There have been no studies that show surgery is better that natural non-invasive treatment, such as cold laser therapy, physical therapy, and rest.

 Posterior Impingement Syndrome

 Posterior elbow impingement is caused by repeated over extension or the arm, especially when the motion is forced.
 The injury begins with the forced extension causes one bone to jam into another.
 This causes inflammation of the joint lining.
 If left untreated, it may progress to pain in the cartilage and bone as well.

 Symptoms of posterior impingement syndrome include:

 - Pain usually is gradual and worsens over time with continued use and aggravation.

 - Tenderness or pain in the back of your elbow, especially when trying to throw or straighten your arm.

 - You may have swelling and stiffness, with difficulty straightening your arm